MicrosoftDocs/azure-docs/articles/app-service/security-baseline.md

 **Guidance**: Use Azure Activity Log to monitor network resource configurations and detect changes for network settings and resources related to App Service resources.

 Use one of the several Azure Policy built-in definitions for App Service.
 For example, a policy which audits any app not configured to use virtual network endpoint service.
-Create alerts within Azure Monitor to trigger when changes to critical network settings or resources takes place.
+Create alerts within Azure Monitor to trigger when changes to critical network settings or resources take place.

 Review Security Center's detailed security alerts and recommendations in the portal or through programmatic tools.
 Export this information or send it to other monitoring tools in your environment.
 Tools are available to export alerts and recommendations either manually or in an ongoing, continuous fashion.
 Using these tools, you can: